ScottWhittaker/scottwhittaker.github.io/_posts/2016-03-07-aurelia-data-driven-dynamic-views.md

 ### Rendering the Views

 We will assume we are rendering our list on a Home page.
-In [Aurelia][1] you create a `.js` file and a corresponding `.html` file with the same name in order to create a model and a view respectivley.
+In [Aurelia][1] you create a `.js` file and a corresponding `.html` file with the same name in order to create a model and a view respectively.

 - `home.js` - _the model_
 - `home.html` - _the view_